Dana Remus made legal history in the White House. Now she's moving on

 That emphasis carried over into the legal ranks in the White House counsel's office, too.
 The founding team there included a majority of women and people with public interest backgrounds.

-An administration official said her replacement, Delery, 53, is believed to be the first openly gay person to serve as White House counsel.
+An administration official said her replacement, Delery, 53, is the first openly gay person to serve as White House counsel.

 He's currently handling such high-profile issues as the administration's pandemic response.